Sperner's problem for G-independent families: Preliminaries

-with equality if and only if $d= \frac{(n-2r)^2+2n-5r-1}{n-r+3}$.
-The Lemma follows. \end{proof} Note that the proof of Corollary~\ref{max outdegree} establishes in fact that $q^{r,d}_n$ is strictly increasing in $d$ until it hits its (at most two) maxima, and then becomes strictly decreasing in $d$.
-We shall use this monotonicity later on.
+with equality if and only if we have equality in~(\ref{ineq: degree}).
+The Corollary follows. \end{proof} \begin{remark} Note that the proof of Corollary~\ref{max outdegree} establishes in fact that $q^{r,d}_n$ is strictly increasing in $d$ until it hits its (at most two) maxima, and then becomes strictly decreasing in $d$.
+We shall use this monotonicity later on. \end{remark} \begin{corollary} Let $r_{\star}$ be an integer maximising $q_n^r$, and let $r=r_{\star}+c\sqrt{n}$ for some $c \in[-\sqrt{\log n}, + \sqrt{\log n}]$.
+Then for $d_{\star}(r,n)$ an integer maximising $q^{r,d}$, we have